 Who develops glaucoma?

-Glaucoma is common.
-In the UK about 1 in 50 people aged over 40 have glaucoma.
-This rises to about 1 in 10 people over the age of 75.
+Glaucoma is fairly common and usually affects elderly people.
+Family doctors are familiar with it and often prescribe the eye drops that are used to treat it.
+It is rare at the age of 40, only affecting about 1 in 300 people.
+By the age of 70, about 1 in 33 people in the UK have glaucoma.
 It is unusual in people under the age of 35.
 Glaucoma can affect anyone but it is more common if you:

 - Have a family history of glaucoma.